jberry93/Notebook/Notes/Javascript/Javascript_5.md

 sumAll([10, 5]); //Output: 45
 ```

-And we have now complete the function!
+And we have now completed the function!